 Terms of Reference of Nomination and Remuneration Committee

-The Company Secretary shall be the Secretary of the ARC and as a reporting procedure, the Minutes shall be circulated to all members of the Board.
+The Company Secretary shall be the Secretary of the NRC.

-5.1 The ARC shall meet regularly and hold at least four (4) meetings in a year, with due notice of issues to be discussed, and shall record its conclusions in discharging its duties and responsibilities.
-In addition, the Chairman may call for additional meetings at any time at the Chairman’s discretion.
-ARC meetings may be held at two (2) or more venues within or outside Malaysia using any technology that enables the members as a whole to participate for the entire duration of the meeting
+5.1 The NRC shall meet at least two times a year, with due notice of issues to be discussed, and shall record its conclusions in discharging its duties and responsibilities.
+The Chairman may call for additional meetings at any time at the Chairman’s discretion.
+NRC meetings may be held at two or more venues within or outside Malaysia using any technology that enables the members as a whole to participate for the entire duration of the meeting.

-5.4 The chief executive officer, the chief operating officer, the head of finance, a representative of the internal auditors and a representative of the external auditors should normally attend meetings.
-Other Board members and employees may attend meetings upon the invitation of the ARC.
+5.2 The chief executive officer, the chief operating officer, other Board members and employees may attend meetings upon the invitation of the NRC.

-5.6 Questions arising at any meeting of the ARC shall be decided by a majority of votes of the members present.
+5.5 Questions arising at any meeting of the NRC shall be decided by a majority of votes of the members present.

-5.7 A member of the ARC shall abstain from discussion or deliberation and voting on matters which give rise to an actual or perceived conflict of interest for him.
+5.6 A member of the NRC shall abstain from discussion or deliberation and voting on matters which gives rise to an actual or perceived conflict of interest for him.

 6.Resolution in Writing

-A resolution in writing, signed by all the members of the ARC for the time being entitled to receive notice of a meeting of the ARC, shall be as valid and effectual as if it had been passed at a meeting of the ARC duly convened and held.
+A resolution in writing, signed by all the members of the NRC for the time being entitled to receive notice of a meeting of the NRC, shall be as valid and effectual as if it had been passed at a meeting of the NRC duly convened and held.

-7.1 Minutes of each meeting shall be kept at the registered office and distributed to each member of the ARC and also to the other members of the Board.
-The Chairman of the ARC shall report on each meeting to the Board.
+7.1 Minutes of each meeting shall be kept at the registered office and distributed to each member of the NRC and also to the other members of the Board.

-7.2 The minutes of the ARC meeting shall be signed by the Chairman of the meeting at which the proceedings were held or by the Chairman of the next succeeding meeting.
+7.2 The minutes of the NRC meeting shall be signed by the Chairman of the meeting at which the proceedings were held or by the Chairman of the next succeeding meeting.

-The ARC shall, in accordance with a procedure to be determined by the Board and at the expense of the Company:-
+The NRC shall, in accordance with a procedure to be determined by the Board and at the expense of the Company:-

 (a) have explicit authority to investigate any matter within its terms of reference;